-Numerous conditions associated with faulty methylation will adversely affect scalp hair growth and result in a loss of scalp hair density: thyroid dysfunction, insulin-glucose related conditions*; autoimmune disease – or reproductive disorders in females to cite just a few.
+Numerous conditions associated with faulty methylation will adversely affect scalp hair growth and result in a loss of scalp hair density: thyroid dysfunction, insulin-glucose related conditions; autoimmune disease – or reproductive disorders in females to cite just a few (1).

 As DNA/RNA synthesis and cell mitochondria function are dependent on optimised methylation pathways, physiological disturbance affecting scalp follicle hair growth quite literally may extend to microscopic levels.

 There are number of specialist functional-integrative laboratories offering Methylation primary and follow-up profiles both here in Australia and overseas.
-How comprehensive the profile needs to be should be discussed between Client and treating Practitioner.
+How comprehensive the profile would be determined by the treating Practitioner in consultation with their patient.

 Conclusion: being prescribed Minoxidil, Cortisone or other hormonal medication such as Spironolactone, HRT or the ‘pill’ as a first response treatment strategy will do little to influence physiological disturbance within the body.